PabloPacheco/NetSystems/README.md

 These represent **element-level constitutive coefficients**, which may be:

 * constant,
-* or computed dynamically from the network state.
+* or computed from the network state.

 For advective systems, the transported quantity is weighted by a **nodal advective property**: